snehakrishnam95/Namaste-react/Session-02-Ignite/Docs/assignment.md

 'dist' folder conatains set of files which is compact version of actualy code files.
 This get generated during npx command.

 Q12.
 What is 'browserlists'?
-'broswerlists' is the option in package.json which is used to provide information which older version broswer should support out app.
+'browserlists' is the option in package.json which is used to provide information which older version broswer should support out app.